Warhill High School: Orchestra Program

-The Warhill Orchestra Program is under the direction of Lauren Bristow.
-They are well known for winning competitions as an orchestra as well as individual students.
-Many students make careers with the knowledge they gain from the Orchestral program at Warhill.
 Warhill Orchestra offers two different ensembles, the Honors Orchestra and the Advanced Orchestra.
 There are also chamber ensembles which play for weddings and special events.
 Warhill orchestra combines with the band to create a full symphony orchestra, as well as participates in the spring musical pit orchestra.

 Choir Program

-The Warhill Choir program is under the direction of Emily Evans.
 The choir program is vibrant and growing with several different choirs to fit the interest and talents of different levels of students.